bhall2001/flyballmanager-www/docs/introduction.md

 Everything you need to Score and Inform including:

 - Intuitive, easy to read user interface
-- Create tournament schedule following NAFA tournament rules
+- Create tournament schedule following NAFA racing schedules in Appendix B of NAFA Rules
 - Easy schedule conflict resolution
 - Intuitive scoring interface
-- Live race updates for participants \(coming soon...\)
+- Live race updates for participants
 - Online Race Results \(coming soon...\)
-- "Racing", "On Deck" and "In The Hole" with Race Time Estimates for Smartphones, tablets and desktops \(coming soon...\)
+- "Racing", "On Deck" and "In The Hole" with Race Time Estimates for Smartphones, tablets and desktops
-- Event "Jumbotron" \(coming soon...\)
-- Runs on Windows and Mac
+- Runs on Windows and Mac (now includes native Apple Silicon support)

 Your support fosters the development of the software and makes the system even better.
-Please spread the word and help to make the software even better.
+Please spread the word.

+## Road Map

+My path for development as of now...

+- add breaks to race schedule (released 11/2022)
+- online results and analytics (in progress)
+- single elimination races default path
+- multi ring tournaments
+- customize online experience
+- double elimination races (pending feedback after singles release)
+- online club pages

 ## System requirements